Maff1t/Maff1t.github.io/_posts/2019-07-13-AntiDebugging.md

 ## 1. SetUnhandledExceptionFilter

-Trying to decompile the program with **IDA**, we can immidiatly notice a call to the windows API **SetUnhandledExceptionFilter (lpTopLevelExceptionFilter)** in the main function.
+Trying to decompile the program with **IDA**, we can immediately notice a call to the windows API **SetUnhandledExceptionFilter (lpTopLevelExceptionFilter)** in the main function.
 This API can catch an *unhandled exception* and pass the execution to *lpTopLevelExceptionFilter* (it is a pointer to function).
 This can be a suspicious behaviour, because if a debugger is attached to the process, any exception is handled by the debugger.
 You see the possible anti-debugging trick?

 If in the code we use an *int 3* instruction (otherwise, we raise an exception) and our *lpTopLevelExceptionFilter* function is not called, we know that the program is debugged!